-Coolest Homemade ATV Cake Photos and Tips
+Coolest ATV Cake Ideas

 This ATV cake was done for a 30th birthday for a guy who loves 4 wheeler riding in the mud.
 His wife asked if I could do a 4 wheeler so I experimented!
 The cake is made from a triple layered 9 x 13.
 I baked and layered the cakes and went to carving!
 I used a remote control 4 wheeler as my "real life model" along with pictures of his personal 4 wheeler.

 I started by tracing out the tires with my knife (I used a Tootsie Roll can as my circle) then started cutting deeper to make the space between the fender and the tires.
 I then carved out the space for the foot rest.
 I cut about an inch off of the front and the back because it made it look a little more proportionate.
 I trimmed the cake all over until I was happy with the way it looked then iced the cake with white buttercream icing.
-I let that stiffen up a little before adding another coat crumb-coating the cake with multiple layers so all the carving wouldn't leave my final coats lumpy!
-ATV Cake
+I let that stiffen up a little before adding another coat crumb-coating the cake with multiple layers so all the carving wouldn’t leave my final coats lumpy!

 I used the lid to an almond flavoring bottle to cut out small indentions for what would be the rims.
 I used some of the cake pieces I had cut off to make a small hump in the front for my handle bars.
 The seat on his was camouflage so I made my seat on the Atv cake camouflage as well.
 I then used a large grass tip around the bottom of the entire cake.